Action for Ability Development and Inclusion

 Work and Achievements

-Action for Ability Development and Inclusion (AADI) started in 1978, as a small centre for special education for children with cerebral palsy and is an established national level organization working for the rights of people with disability today.
+Action for Ability Development and Inclusion (AADI) started in 1978, as a small centre for children with cerebral palsy and is an established national level organization working for the rights of people across disability today.

 Fund Utilisation Statement